KILLtheWEEZEL/FlappyBird/README.md

-FlappyBird:
+FloatyBird:

-  This project is my attempt at recreating FlappyBird in Java
+  This project is my attempt at reimagining popular app FlappyBird in Java

 Controls
 Press '2' to hop
 Press '3' to restart level
 Press '4' to return to main menu

-FlappyBird.java -
+FloatyBird.java -
 Main program logic controlling gameboard and interfacing with all other objects and controllers

 ScoreHandler.java -